geeksforsocialchange/gfsc-community-theme/README.md

 ### 3. Start Ghost

-Not needed right after installation.
+_Not needed right after installation_.
 Start the Ghost server in the `gfsc-ghost` directory:

 ```bash
 ghost start